Armstrong World Industries

 Others who worked in construction and installed Armstrong flooring, ceiling, and insulation products also experienced a high risk of exposure.

 Spray-on insulation was hazardous because it produced large amounts of asbestos-containing dust.
 While the original spray-on product never reached production, employees who tested it were likely exposed to asbestos fibers.
-A newer version of spray-on insulation, which contained lower levels of asbestos, also produced dust.

 This product was on the market for approximately one year.
 The workers involved with testing and manufacturing this product were likely exposed, as were workers installing it.
 Those who were exposed were put at risk for illnesses like mesothelioma, asbestosis, and lung cancer.